core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The list can be represented as a Link Format document {{RFC6690}}.
 The link to each topic-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.ps.conf" defined in this document.

-## Topic Creation and Configuration
+## Topic-Configuration Representation {#topic-resource-representation}

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see {{topic-create}}).
 It can also read and update the configuration of existing topics and delete them when they are no longer needed (see {{topic-configuration-interactions}}).

 The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.
+The topic-configuration is represented as a CBOR map containing the configuration properties of the topic as top-level elements.

+Unless specified otherwise, these are defined in this document and their CBOR abbreviations are defined in {{pubsub-parameters}}.

 ### Topic Properties {#topic-properties}